Interpretable Neural Networks with Frank-Wolfe: Sparse Relevance Maps and Relevance Orderings: Frank-Wolfe Algorithms

 \paragraph{Vanilla Frank-Wolfe (FW)} In its basic version, see Algorithm~\ref{alg:fw}, a linear approximation to the objective function at the current iterate (obtained from first-order information) is minimized over the feasible region.
 Such a linear minimization oracle (LMO) is often computationally less costly than a corresponding projection (which amounts to solving a quadratic problem).
 The next FW iterate is obtained as a convex combination of the solution to the LMO and the current iterate.
 For convex regions $\CC$, this guarantees that the algorithm produces iterates that remain feasible throughout all iterations.
 This basic variant has the lowest memory requirements among all deterministic variants since it only requires keeping track of the current iterate.
 Hence, it is well suited for large-scale problems.
 However, other variants can achieve improvements in terms of convergence speed (iteration count and time for more specialized setups), see Appendix~\ref{apx:technical}.

 \paragraph{Stochastic Frank-Wolfe (SFW)} In some cases, evaluating the full objective function and its gradients is expensive, but cheaper unbiased estimators are available.
 The typical example is that of objective functions that are sums of a large number of terms, such as in the \eqref{eq:ord_rde} formulation.
 An estimator is given by evaluating the sum only over a randomly chosen subset of terms.
-The stochastic version of Frank-Wolfe \autocite{hazan2016sfw} developed in Algorithm~\ref{alg:sfw} uses a gradient estimate instead of the exact gradient in combination with a momentum term to build the linear approximation to the objective in each iteration.
+The stochastic version of Frank-Wolfe \autocite{hazan2016sfw} developed in Algorithm~\ref{alg:sfw} uses a gradient estimate instead of the exact gradient in combination with a momentum term \autocite{mokhtari2020sfw} to build the linear approximation to the objective in each iteration.
 Then the LMO is evaluated and a step is taken exactly as in the vanilla FW algorithm.
+Different variants of SFW have recently been studied also in the non-convex setting \autocite{yurtsever2019sfw,shen2019sfw,hassani2020stochastic,negiar2020stochastic}.

 \paragraph{Parameter Choices} The basic step size rule

 can be used for non-convex objectives \autocite{reddi2016stochastic,combettes2021fwml}.
 An adaptive step-size choice similar to one proposed by \textcite{carderera2021steps} is